javiergcas/PRJ_FAConn/README.md

 # Instructions for Jupyter Notebooks

+The python version of this project mostly resides in a series of independent notebooks.
+Yet these notebooks will use a couple of external files to look project specific information (e.g., project directory, list of subjects, list of flip angles, etc).
+When you first download this repository, please open the file utils/variables.py and make sure to provide the correct values to PRJDIR (Project Directory), SBJLIST (list of subjects) and FAs (list of flip angles).

+In addition, these notebooks rely on a set of python libraries for loading data and plotting data.
+For your convenience, an yml file with a description of a valid python working environment can be found in the Resources directory.
+If you have a conda distribution of python on your systems, you can easily create a python virtual envitonment with the necessary libraries using this yml file as a reference.

 # Additional Files

 This repository contains atlas files for the Schaefer Atlas and the Yeo Atlas.
 Those files were copied from the following publicly available repository (https://github.com/ThomasYeoLab/CBIG)